Campaigners warn of ‘undemocratic’ results in Kingston's upcoming local elections

 Kingston is one of the "most undemocratic" boroughs in London, according to a campaign group.

-Data from Supervote's Autumn 2025 'Rotten Boroughs' survey, which measures the percentage of seats parties win in relation to their vote share, put Kingston second behind only Lewisham.
+Data from Supervote's Autumn 2025 'Rotten Boroughs' survey, which measures the percentage of seats parties win in relation to their vote share, put Kingston second behind only Lewisham, ahead of the next round of local elections in May.

-Currently the council is controlled by the Liberal Democrats, who hold more than 90% of seats despite securing less than 44% of the vote - a disparity of almost 48%.
+Currently the council is controlled by the Liberal Democrats, who hold more than 90% of seats despite securing less than 44% of the vote in 2022 – a disparity of almost 48%.

 Unlike many proportional representation (PR) structures in Europe, FPTP has the advantage of producing clear victors, thanks to a 'winner takes all' approach where the candidate with the most total votes takes the seat.

-According to Supervote, "First-Past-the-Post can over-represent support for dominant political parties across a council, while suppressing representation of other parties to the point of eliminating it altogether."
+According to Supervote founder David Green, "First-Past-the-Post can over-represent support for dominant political parties across a council, while suppressing representation of other parties to the point of eliminating it altogether.

-The organisation also claims FPTP was responsible for low turnout in Kingston, with just 48% of those eligible to vote in 2022 choosing to do so.
-They claim that such apathy doesn't bode well for this May's local elections and could "spell disaster for our democracy unless something is done."
+Green further claimed FPTP was responsible for low turnout in Kingston, with just 48% of those eligible to vote in 2022 choosing to do so, and stated such apathy doesn't bode well for May's upcoming elections.

-Kingston's south-west London neighbours Richmond also performed poorly, with the Liberal Democrats once again dominating by winning almost nine out of 10 seats on just over half the vote share.
+Kingston's south-west London neighbour Richmond also performed poorly, with the Liberal Democrats once again dominating by winning almost nine out of 10 seats on just over half the vote share.

 The party won 48 out of 54 seats, or nearly 89%, on just 51.1% of the vote in 2022, with the Conservatives taking just 1.8% of seats from nearly 23% of votes cast.